zydiig/CKAN.py/README.md

 CKAN.py
 ========
-A Python 3 client for the Comprehensive Kerbal Archive Network (CKAN).
+A **WIP** Python 3 client for the Comprehensive Kerbal Archive Network (CKAN).

+May wreck your KSP installations.*Use at your own risk.*